hazymorning/origami_weather/README.md

 Origami Weather is the continuation of a hobby project I started in early 2026 (originally called Atmospheric Weather Card on a previous GitHub account).
 It's been reworked since then, with different approaches... to almost everything.
 I don't really like the public maintenance part, but I enjoy tinkering with this enough that I think it's worth sharing.

-> **Note:** AI is used as a tool in this project to get tedious tasks done faster (leaving me more time for the enjoyable parts).
+> **Note:** AI is used as a tool in this project to get tedious tasks done faster (leaving me more time for the enjoyable parts), test new ideas, and most of all, to make debugging issues less painful.